 Almonds make a great nutritious snack for nursing moms.
 They are rich in healthy fat, calcium, and may even help boost the richness of your milk!
 Try adding some almonds to your morning bowl of oatmeal or snacking on a handful with a side of fruit.

 Healthy fats are super important, so don’t be afraid to add them to your diet.
 Your body requires fat for so many different body processes.
 When you are breastfeeding, it’s even more important to nourish your body with what it needs the most.
 Healthy fats can also help keep you full, which is important when those breastfeeding hunger pangs kick in.
 Try snacking on things like avocados, nuts, and seeds.

 4. Brewer’s Yeast

 One of the most talked about ways of boosting your milk supply involves adding brewer’s yeast to your diet.
-Brewer’s yeast has been known to help boost milk supply, and it’s also rich in b-vitamins which can help keep your energy levels high.
+Brewer’s yeast has been known to help increase milk supply, and it’s also rich in b-vitamins, which can help keep your energy levels high.
 Some mommas like to add brewer’s yeast to homemade energy bites made with dates, rolled oats, and brewer’s yeast.

 If you are just starting your breastfeeding journey or are preparing to have a baby, congratulations!
-It’s a very busy time and it’s easy to forget to take care of yourself.
-Don’t forget just how important proper nutrition is after having a baby.
-You want to make sure you are keeping up with your nutritional demands to help your body recover but to also help nourish baby as best as you can.
+It’s a hectic time, and it’s easy to forget to take care of yourself.
+Don’t forget just how crucial proper nutrition is after having a baby.
+You want to make sure you are keeping up with your nutritional demands to help your body recover and help nourish baby as best as you can.